|Telephone:||+44 (0) 1224 262711|

 Susan’s research in Artificial Intelligence develops innovative data/text/web mining technologies to discover knowledge to embed in case-based reasoning systems, recommender systems, and other intelligent information systems.
 Her research extracts knowledge from sources of ‘big data’, including databases, documents, music and image collections, and social media, and focuses on discovery and refinement for CBR’s knowledge containers including case bases and retrieval, reuse and adaptation knowledge.

-Her work is highly relevant to industry; e.g. oil & gas ‘lessons learned’, satellite incident management, medical decision support, and pharmaceutical product design.
-Recent research develops smart information systems that allow intelligent interaction and engagement with information, including recommendation of on-line music, browsing textile archives, and context-aware interpretations for tourist locations, museum exhibits and historic sites.
+Her work is highly relevant to industry; e.g. assisted living in technology-enabled homes, oil & gas ‘lessons learned’, satellite incident management, medical decision support, and pharmaceutical product design.
+Recommender system research allows intelligent interaction and engagement with e-learning materials, on-line music, textile archives, and tourist locations.
+A new sensor data project develops a fall prediction system by learning from data captured by sensors in the home – “your house keeping you safe @ home”.

 Duties and Responsibilities